Iraqi Revolt

-The Iraqi revolt against the British, also known as the 1920 Iraqi Revolt or the Great Iraqi Revolution, started in Baghdad in the summer of 1920 with mass demonstrations by Iraqis, including protests by embittered officers from the old Ottoman Army, against the British who published the new land ownership and the burial taxes at Najaf.
-The revolt gained momentum when it spread to the largely tribal Shia regions of the middle and lower Euphrates.
-Sheikh Mehdi Al-Khalissi was a prominent Shia leader of the revolt.
-Using heavy artillery and aerial bombardment, the uprising was suppressed by the British.
+The Iraqi Revolt of 1920, also known as the Iraqi War of Independence or Great Iraqi Revolution began in Baghdad in the summer of 1920 with mass demonstrations by Iraqis, including protests by embittered officers from the old Ottoman Army, against the British who published the new land ownership and the burial taxes at Najaf.
+The revolt gained momentum when it spread to the middle and lower Euphrates.

-Sunni and Shia religious communities cooperated during the revolution as well as tribal communities, the urban masses, and many Iraqi officers in Syria.
+Shia and Sunni religious communities cooperated during the revolution as well as tribal communities, the urban masses, and many Iraqi officers in Syria.
 The objectives of the revolution were independence from British rule and the creation of an Arab government.
-The revolt achieved some initial success, but by the end of October 1920, the British had suppressed the revolt, although elements of it dragged on until 1922.
+The revolt achieved some initial success, but by the end of October 1920, the uprising was suppressed by the British, although elements of it dragged on until 1922.

-During the 1920s revolts against the fragile and new state of Iraq took place in the northern part of the country by the Kurds, who were trying to gain independence.
-One of the major Kurdish leaders of the Kurdish revolt was Sheikh Mahmoud Barzanji.

 Background

+Through March–May 1918, an anti-British rebellion took place in the Iraqi city of Najaf, which is often seen as a precursor to the 1920 Iraqi revolt.

 After the Peace Treaty of Versailles in 1919 after World War I, the idea put forward by the League of Nations to create mandates for the territories that the defeated Central Powers had occupied began to take shape.
 The principle was that the territories should eventually become independent, albeit under the tutelage of one of the victorious Entente countries.
 People in Ottoman provinces began to fear the Mandate concept since "it seemed to suggest European imperial rule by another name".

 At the San Remo Conference in April 1920, Britain was awarded the Mandate for Mesopotamia, as Iraq was called in the Western world and a mandate for Palestine.
 In Iraq, the British administration fired most of the former Ottoman officials, and the new administration had mainly British officials.
 Many Iraqis began to fear that Iraq would be incorporated into the British Empire.
 One of the most eminent Shia mujtahid, Ayatollah Muhammad Taqi al-Shirazi, then issued a fatwa "declaring that service in the British administration was unlawful".
 There was growing resentment toward new British policies, such as new land ownership laws.
 This upset tribal leaders, especially when it came to a new tax for burial in the Wadi-us-Salaam Cemetery in Najaf, where Shia from worldwide came to be buried.
 Meetings between Shia ulema and tribal leaders discussed strategies for peaceful protests, but they considered violent action if they failed to get results.